Héctor García (guitarist): Biography

 García was born in Havana, Cuba.
-He received the degrees of Master of Guitar and Master of Music from the Peyrellade Conservatory, joining their faculty upon graduation in 1954.
+He received Master of Guitar and Master of Music degrees from the Peyrellade Conservatory, joining their faculty upon graduation in 1954.

-He chose to leave Cuba to escape the communist regime at the age of 30, buying a two-way ticket from Havana to Miama, Florida (but using only one part of the ticket).
-He sought and was granted asylum in the United States with support of family and friends.
+He chose to leave Cuba to escape the communist regime at the age of 30, buying a two-way ticket from Havana to Miami, Florida (but using only one part of the ticket).
+He sought and was granted asylum in the United States with the support of family and friends.
 He returned to Cuba as part of the unsuccessful Bay of Pigs Invasion, was captured, and was imprisoned.
-In prison, he worked on the first of two unpublished concertos, convinced his captors to "find him a guitar".
+In prison, he worked on the first of two unpublished concertos, and convinced his captors to "find him a guitar".
 With this guitar, he formed a makeshift studio in prison with other students.
 Some went on to become accomplished musicians and professors.

-After two years imprisonment, García was released ($50,000 was paid by the Kennedy administration to Fidel Castro and returned to the U.S., where became a concert guitarist and educator, performing worldwide with major orchestras, including the Havana Symphony, Los Angeles Sinfonietta, New Mexico Symphony Orchestra, and the Dupont Consortium in Washington D.C.
+After two years of imprisonment, García was released ($50,000 was paid by the Kennedy administration to Fidel Castro and returned to the U.S., where they became a concert guitarist and educator, performing worldwide with major orchestras, including the Havana Symphony, Los Angeles Sinfonietta, New Mexico Symphony Orchestra, and the Dupont Consortium in Washington D.C.
 He appeared on The Ed Sullivan Show and founded the first academic department dedicated to classical guitar at the University of New Mexico.
 Mario Castelnuovo-Tedesco dedicated a composition (Op.
 170/39) Cancion Cubana to Hector Garcia.